Ratcatcher (comics): Fictional character biography

 Otis Flannegan is a former rat-catcher in the Gotham City Sanitation Department who claims he could train rats to attack before he is arrested and sentenced to ten years in Gotham State Penitentiary after stabbing a man to death in a street fight.
-After being released, Flannegan kidnaps the officials responsible for his arrest and tortures them with his rats.
+After being released from prison, Flannegan kidnaps the four officials responsible for his arrest and subsequent sentence and takes them to his hideout in the city's sewers, where he keeps them for five years.
+During this period, Flannegan develops his criminal alter-ego of the Ratcatcher.
+Wearing protective equipment and using his animal training skills, Flannegan gathers a swarm of rats to torture and restrain his prisoners.

 After five years of captivity, one of Flannegan's prisoners escapes.
 Though he orders his rats to kill him, the latter reaches the surface, where Batman discovers his body, tracks down Flannegan, and easily defeats him upon dispersing his rats.
 After being re-incarcerated, Flannegan escapes his parole hearing using a flute he carved to control rats via a high-pitched frequency, only to be foiled by Dick Grayson disguised as Batman and captured again.

-In Infinite Crisis, Flannegan is revealed to be an OMAC before being killed by a civilian.
+During the events of Infinite Crisis, Flannegan finds refuge with Gotham's homeless community.
+One of the homeless men discovers that he is an OMAC while attempting to help Flannegan and vaporizes him.

 In The New 52 continuity reboot, Flannegan is resurrected and makes a minor appearance in Batman Eternal.